vstrien/MCW-Migrate-EDW-to-Azure-SQL-Data-Warehouse/Hands-on lab/HOL step-by-step - Migrate EDW to Azure SQL Data Warehouse.md

     ![](images/Hands-onlabstep-by-step-MigrateEDWtoAzureSQLDataWarehouseimages/media/image68.png)

-12. Click **OK** on the warning message.
+12. Click **OK** on the warning message

     ![](images/Hands-onlabstep-by-step-MigrateEDWtoAzureSQLDataWarehouseimages/media/image69.png)

-13. On the Select Destination window, make sure the server name of your SSISDB database server is set correctly, use demouser and Demo\@pass123 for authentication, click **Connect** to verify your credentials, then click Next.
+13. On the Select Destination window, make sure the server name of your SSISDB database server is set correctly, use demouser and Demo\@pass123 for authentication, click **Connect** to verify your credentials, then click Next

     ![](images/Hands-onlabstep-by-step-MigrateEDWtoAzureSQLDataWarehouseimages/media/image70.png)

 14. Package validation will show you warnings regarding the connection.
-Click **Next** to continue.
+Click **Next** to continue

     ![](images/Hands-onlabstep-by-step-MigrateEDWtoAzureSQLDataWarehouseimages/media/image71.png)